 Trying out green smoothies!

 I somehow came across ‘green smoothies’ from a YouTube video.
-So I got out the blender and followed the instructions on the video and had my first ever green smoothie.
+So I got out the blender and followed the instructions on the video and had my first green smoothie.

-And wow!
 The first green smoothie I made came out amazingly well!
 It was delicious!
 I wish I had known about green smoothies before because they are so convenient.
 You can simply make them and then store them in the freezer for a few days rather than going through the whole process of making your food every day.

 I’ll normally have a smoothie for breakfast.
 Having smoothies in the morning makes me feel great.
 I feel very energized and ready to take on whatever the day throws at me.